How Community Reduces Customer Acquisition Cost for SaaS

 It is also about acquisition mix.

-But predictable does not mean efficient.
+But predictable does not mean scalable.

 Community introduces leverage.

-Every customer conversation creates searchable content.
+Every customer discussion creates long-tail, high-intent content.

-They are real buying signals.
+These are real buying signals.

-And unlike social media posts, structured community discussions persist.
+Unlike social media posts, structured community discussions persist.

 They rank.